Deep Learning Systems PostDoc Research Associate

 CSE599S: Hardware/Software Co-Optimization for Machine Learning, Spring 2018, Co-Instructor, with Luis Ceze.

 CSE548: Computer Architecture, Spring 2017, head Teaching-Assistant, with Luis Ceze.

 CSE352: Hardware Design and Implementation, Spring 2013, head Teaching-Assistant, with Mark Oskin.

-My work is generously supported by Qualcomm, the National Sciences and Engineering Research Council of Canada, the Weil Family Endowed Fellowship and C-FAR, one of the six SRC STARnet Centers, sponsored by MARCO and DARPA
+My research is generously supported by the Center for Future Architectures Research, the Qualcomm Innovation Fellowship, the National Sciences and Engineering Research Council of Canada, the Weil Family Endowed Fellowship, and gifts from Intel (under the CAPA program), Huawei, and Xilinx.